 4.1.4 BCP Council was approached to see if they could provide an indicative housing target for the Neighbourhood Plan.
 As part of their Housing and Employment Land Availability Assessment (April 2021) the only potential site identified related to the potential lifting of restrictions on four caravans at 81 Matchams Lane for residential use.
 No further housing potential had been identified in Hurn given the existence of environmental constraints (including 400m heathland buffer zone) and the Green Belt designation.
-On this basis they have suggested a minimum target of 4 homes for the period 2021 - 2028, and that the target beyond 2028 would be identified through the BCP Local Plan, which may prompt a potential early review of the Neighbourhood Plan.
+On this basis they suggested a minimum target of 4 homes for the period 2021 - 2028, and that the target beyond 2028 would be identified through the BCP Local Plan, which may prompt a potential early review of the Neighbourhood Plan.
+The draft BCP Local Plan submitted for its examination in June 2024 does not include a housing target for Hurn, but this is expected to be provided during the examination in order to comply with the National Planning Policy Framework requirement for strategic policies to set out a housing requirement for designated neighbourhood areas.